PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 );
 ```

 **Example 2**: In this example, we combined three simulations: ramp up from 0 to 50, keeps 50 copies running for 1 minute, and then ramp down from 50 to 0.
 On the first simulation(`RampingConstant`), the NBomber scheduler will be activated periodically to add a new Scenario copy instance into the running Scenarios pool.
 This simulation will continue ramping up copies from 0 to 50 until the end duration.
-After this, the following simulation(`KeepConstant`) will keep the running 50 copies for 1 minute, and then the last simulation(`RampingConstant`) starts smoothly ramping down Scenario copies from 50 to 0.
+After this, the following simulation(`KeepConstant`) will keep the running 50 copies for 30 seconds, and then the last simulation(`RampingConstant`) starts smoothly ramping down Scenario copies from 50 to 0.

 ```csharp
 Scenario.Create("scenario", async context =>